-The fact that not all is well with elimination of definitions in Principia was discussed by Kurt Gödel in [Göd44].
+The fact that not all is well with elimination of definitions in Principia was discussed by Gödel (1944).

-It is to be regretted that this first comprehensive and thoroughgoing presentation of a mathematical logic and the derivation of Mathematics from it is so greatly lacking in formal precision in the foundations (contained in \1-\21
+It is to be regretted that this first comprehensive and thoroughgoing presentation of a mathematical logic and the derivation of Mathematics from it is so greatly lacking in formal precision in the foundations (contained in \1-\21 of Principia), that it presents in this respect a considerable step backwards as compared with Frege.
+What is missing, above all, is a precise statement of the syntax of the formalism.
+Syntactical considerations